mrpaulphan/idm250/README.md

 Note that an excused absence is defined as one that is the result of a condition or circumstance beyond the student’s control, such as illness, a family crisis or emergency, or some other serious and important personal circumstance.
 An absence will be excused only if there is documentation verifying the circumstances that caused the absence.

-One total point will be removed for every time a student arrives late to class.
+One total point will be removed every time a student arrives late to class.
 If a student is more than 15 minutes late, they will be considered absent.

 The dates your assignments are due are indicated clearly in this course outline.
 Assignments are due on those dates unless you have submitted a written request for an extension at least ONE class before the assignment is due.
 Late assignments lose 50%.
 After 1 week, late assignments will no longer be accepted and will result in a zero.